unikraft/summer-of-code-2021/content/en/docs/sessions/07-syscall-shim/index.md

 * **the configuration file** - you can find the `config` files in the `demo/01` and `demo/03` folder of this session.

-* **lwip, zydis, libelf libs** - we have to clone all the repos coresponding to the previously mentioned libraries into the libs folder.
+* **lwip, zydis, libelf libs** - we have to clone all the repos corresponding to the previously mentioned libraries into the `libs` folder.
   All of them have to be on the `staging` branch.
     * [lwip](https://github.com/unikraft/lwip.git)
     * [zydis](https://github.com/unikraft/lib-zydis.git)